 We’ve spent plenty of time with the PS5 and have come up with a hefty list of key settings you should change right away.
-These range from sound, notifications, capture, DualSense settings, and more.
-Here are the key settings to change on your PS5 right away.
+These range from sound, notifications, and capture to DualSense settings and more.
+Here are the key settings to change on your PS5 as soon as you get it out of the box.

-The PS4’s DualShock 4 was notorious for its awful battery life.
+The PS4’s DualShock 4 was notorious for having an awful battery life.
 While the PS5’s DualSense controller hasn’t garnered the same reputation, its battery life still leaves a lot to be desired.
 You can extend the longevity of its battery by changing a few key settings, though.
-From the PS5 Settings page, scroll down to Accessories, followed by Controllers, to adjust the settings of your new DualSense.
+From the

 The most important setting you should change is the brightness of the controller’s indicators.
 Set this to Dim, and also take a look at the vibration and trigger settings.
 We don’t advise turning these settings completely off, as adaptive triggers and haptic feedback are part of the highlights of the DualSense, but depending on the games you play, lowering the intensity might not be a bad idea here.
 Of course, if you do turn off everything, you’ll notice your controller’s battery life will last longer.